Chealion/chealion-old/README.markdown

 				does not redirect them back however as it's only present in index.php and is designed for use with Joomla.

+		HTML5
+			linkApp
+				Super bare bones basic app (not to mention the viewport settings are hacky) designed to just be able to save a web page to the iPhone - with say links instead of having to hunt for an email and such.

 ------------------

 ## Removed Projects